 any reasons provided by the CPP applicant for its or their non-provision;

-the auditor's opinion of the matters in respect of which the audit was undertaken.
+the auditor's opinion of the matters in respect of which the audit or assurance engagement was undertaken.

-For the avoidance of doubt, an audit report of an audit undertaken other than expressly for the purpose of clause 5.6.3 is an audit report complying with subclause (1) if the report relates to an audit fulfilling the requirements of clause 5.6.3.
+A report in respect of an audit or assurance engagement undertaken other than expressly to meet the requirements of clause 5.6.3 may be considered to comply with subclause (1) to the extent that the report in respect of that other audit or assurance engagement fully or partially meets the requirements of clause 5.6.3.

-The CPP applicant must ensure that the audit report required by this clause relates to the CPP proposal as submitted to the Commission.
+The CPP applicant must ensure that reports required by this clause relate to the CPP proposal as submitted to the Commission.

-For the avoidance of doubt, the audit report required by this clause need not be-
+For the avoidance of doubt, the reports required by this clause need not be-

 prepared in advance of the verifier undertaking verification of the CPP proposal; nor